On a drive to make this man live. Continuing from

 : ँ :

 This battle went down as the most audacious one in the history of Bird Park.
-King rooster was hailed and acknowledged by the birds.
-The cat hadn’t come after that night.
+King rooster was hailed and acknowledged by the birds and other animals on Dal.
+The cat was never seen after that night.
 His popularity now knew no bounds.
-But as his health deteriorated in the following days, four other cocks came from a nearby farm and attacked him one after other.
+But as days passed his health deteriorated.
+And at this time four other cocks who would have never dared to breach the territorial integrity of King rooster’s space came from a nearby farm and attacked him one after other.
 It was said that these roosters had lost their fights earlier and were thirsty for revenge.
 Also some wanted to marry one of his three wives.
-And so it was planned and they came down cruelly on him.
-It left King Rooster blinded in one eye and eventually resulted in losing all his confidence.
+And so it was planned.
+They came down cruelly on him.
+It left King Rooster blinded in one eye and eventually resulted in losing his kingdom and his confidence.
 He started walking strangely.
-And with it lost his curiosity, and appetite.
+And with it lost his curiosity and slowly appetite.
 Yet he lived through the summer hard, resting, hiding, escaping, rebuilding again and well.
-Slowly as the time was healing him and he had started regaining his lost skin, looking like getting better, healthier.
-Rasool found him upturned, floating dead in the lake one morning.
+Gradually as time was healing him and had started regaining his lost skin, looking like getting better, healthier.
+Rasool one day out of nowhere found him upturned, floating dead in the Rasool made lake one morning.

 Rasool had ten swans, twelve ducks, four sheeps, three hen and their army of hundreds of children and the King Rooster.
 Over the years Rasool had tried to keep as many birds but scaled it down as it became hard to provide food for everyone from home.
 The swans who were loved by all, and who had acquired many names from children and the visitors alike also started dying mysteriously, one by one once I left Rasool’s bird park just before the arrival of winters.